Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems: Implications of local sign stability on the spectra of random graphs

-Since examples already present in literature are limited, we now employ new numerical simulations to further test the LSS conjecture.
-In particular we break local sign stability in two different ways, by removing one of two fundamental ingredients of sign stability: sign-antisymmetric entries and the locally tree-like structure.
-We compare spectral results for antagonistic (i.e., purely sign-antisymmetric) Erd\H{o}s-R\'{e}nyi graphs, which according to our definition are locally sign stable, with two matrix ensembles that are not locally sign stable, namely, mixture Erd\H{o}s-R\'{e}nyi graphs (i.e., locally tree-like but with a small fraction of sign-symmetric links) and antagonistic Husimi trees (i.e., keeping the sign-antisymmetric links, while dropping the locally tree-like structure).
-Hence, the mixture ensemble has a network topology that is favourable, but its interaction pattern breaks local sign stability, while the antagonistic Husimi tree has a favourable interaction pattern, but a network topology that breaks local sign stability.
+Since examples already present in literature are limited, we now employ new numerical simulations to further verify Eq.~(\ref{eq:conjecture}) for different types of matrix structure.
+To illustrate the significance of the condition in Eq.~\eqref{eq:conjecture} we also explore two settings in which LSS does not hold and the leading eigenvalue grows with the system size.
+In particular we break strong LSS and LSS in two different ways by removing one of their two fundamental ingredients at a time: sign-antisymmetric entries and the locally tree-like structure.
+We compare spectral results for antagonistic (i.e., purely sign-antisymmetric) Erd\H{o}s-R\'{e}nyi graphs, which according to our definition are strongly locally sign stable, with two matrix ensembles that are not LSS, namely, mixture Erd\H{o}s-R\'{e}nyi graphs (i.e., locally tree-like but with a small fraction of sign-symmetric links) and antagonistic Husimi trees (i.e., keeping the sign-antisymmetric links, while dropping the locally tree-like structure).

 Since different stability criteria rely on different type of matrices, we consider three cases, as introduced in Sec.~\ref{sec:stability_and_model}, namely, shifted interaction matrices ${\bf B_{\rm Id}}$ in Sec.~\ref{subsec:lss_shifted}, interaction-like matrices $\mathbf{B}$ in Sec.~\ref{subsec:lss_interaction}, and Jacobian-like matrices $\mathbf{J}$ in Sec.~\ref{subsec:lss_jacobian}.
-Note that the case of shifted interaction matrices as was also studied in Ref.~\cite{mambuca2022dynamical}, but here we also study the spectra of antagonistic Husimi trees that has not been considered in Ref.~\cite{mambuca2022dynamical}.
-Hence, here we go beyond previous works by breaking local sign stability through both the sign of the weights $J_{ij}$ and through the network topology $C_{ij}$, and in addition, we go beyond previous works by considering matrices with diagonal disorder and Jacobian-like matrices.